probcomp/developer/README.md

 ### Reinstalling the probcomp conda packages

-This effectively resets your environment by reinstalling the packages.
-Effectively the same thing as removing and recreating the container:
+Reset your environment by reinstalling the packages.
+Effectively the same thing as removing and recreating the container.
+You can optionally install `edge` versions of packages:

 ```
 make reinstall